-- 4.6 If, at any time, the ICC's General Counsel (in the case of all Participants other than Directors), or the Chairman of the ICC's Independent Oversight Group (in the case of Directors only), in both cases having consulted in accordance with relevant ICC policy, determines that there is a case to answer under Article 2, then the Participant shall be sent written notice of the following, copied to the anticorruption official or senior legal officer of the National Cricket Federation to which he/she is affiliated (or, where there are no individuals holding such positions, the CEO of the National Cricket Federation) (the "Notice of Charge"): - 4.6.1 that the Participant has a case to answer under Article 2; - 4.6.2 the specific offence(s) that the Participant is alleged to have committed; - 4.6.3 details of the alleged acts and/or omissions relied upon in support of the charge; - 4.6.4 the range of sanctions applicable under the Anti-Corruption Code if the charge is admitted or upheld; - 4.6.5 (where applicable) the matters relating to Provisional Suspension specified at Article 4.7; and - 4.6.6 that if the Participant wishes to exercise his/her right to a hearing before the Anti-Corruption Tribunal (whether to contest liability or sanction or both), he/she must submit a written request for a hearing that explains how the Participant responds to the charge(s) and (in summary form) the basis for such response.
-To be effective, the request must be received by the ICC's General Counsel as soon as possible, but in any event within fourteen (14) days of the Participant's receipt of the Notice of Charge.
-A copy of any such notice will be sent by the ICC to the National Cricket Federation to which the Participant is affiliated without unnecessary delay.
+- 4.6 If, at any time, the Prosecuting Authority determines that there is a case to answer under Article 2, then the Participant shall be sent written notice of the following, copied (where relevant) to the ICC, the anti-corruption official or senior legal officer of the National Cricket Federation to which they are affiliated (or, where there are no individuals holding such positions, the CEO of the National Cricket Federation) (the "Notice of Charge"): - 4.6.1 that the Participant has a case to answer under Article 2; - 4.6.2 the specific offence(s) that the Participant is alleged to have committed; - 4.6.3 details of the alleged acts and/or omissions relied upon in support of the charge; - 4.6.4 the range of sanctions applicable under the Anti-Corruption Code if the charge is admitted or upheld; - 4.6.5 (where applicable) the matters relating to Provisional Suspension specified at Article 4.7; and - 4.6.6 that if the Participant wishes to exercise their right to a hearing before the Adjudicatory Body (whether to contest liability or sanction or both), they must submit a written request for a hearing that explains how the Participant responds to the charge(s) and (in summary form) the basis for such response.
+To be effective, the request must be received by the Prosecuting Authority as soon as possible, but in any event within fourteen (14) days of the Participant's receipt of the Notice of Charge.
+A copy of any such notice will be sent by the Prosecuting Authority to the National Cricket Federation to which the Participant is affiliated without unnecessary delay.